 “Once a puppy is weaned from its mother at approximately 6 to 8 weeks of age, and can digest regular puppy food, there’s no longer a need for its mother’s milk nor a puppy milk substitute,” he adds.

-It’s a good idea to discuss a young puppy’s diet with a veterinarian who can best advise about the various nutritional stages of puppyhood as the dog approaches adulthood.
+Discuss a young puppy’s diet with a veterinarian who can best advise about the various nutritional stages of puppyhood as the dog approaches adulthood.
 For example, for optimal long-term growth, bigger breeds may need to remain on a puppy food for a lengthier period than a smaller dog.

-The dog food and treat shelf is full of healthy options.
-And remember, never equate treats or food with love.
+Remember, never equate treats or food with love.
 So, resist the temptation to give your dog a regular ice cream cone.
 That milk-based Instagram moment could give your pooch a tummy ache.